 Credit is borrowed money that you pay back, usually with interest added.
-If you need to make a large purchase and don’t have enough cash on hand, credit can help you achieve your goal and pay off the purchase over time.
+If you need to make a large purchase and don’t have enough cash on hand, credit can help you make the purchase and pay it off over time.

-There are two types of credit: installment credit and revolving credit.
+There are two types of credit for borrowers: installment credit and revolving credit.

 Installment credit comes in the form of a loan with a set monthly payment and repayment period.
 Most loans, including mortgages, auto loans, student loans, and personal loans, are a form of installment credit.